iamdempa/gcp-custom-network-terraform-boilerplate/README.md

 [these]: https://gitlab.com/iamdempa/k8s-gcp-cicd

-## Two Branches - Two backend configurations
+## Two Branches for Two backend configurations

 This repository has two branches namely `no-backend` and `with-backend` for configuring the `terraform` backend block for `gcp` as per your requirements.